4minitz/4minitz/README.md

     sudo ln -s ./meteor /usr/local/bin/meteor

 On Windows?
 [Download the meteor installer](https://install.meteor.com/windows).
-As experienced Windows admin you sure can transfor the below steps for Linux and Mac to your OS.
+As experienced Windows admin you sure can transfer the below steps for Linux and Mac to your OS.

 #### Quick Installation of 4Minitz (Linux & Mac)
 OK, here we go!
 For a quick test installation perform: